 By employing our RespirVec platform and intranasal administration, we mobilize key elements of the adaptive immune system: not just the antibody-based response triggered by traditional vaccines, but also mucosal immunity to provide a first line of defense and cellular immunity to help control and clear the infection.
 In addition to this adaptive immunity, NasoVAX stimulates the rapidly acting innate immune response.
-The innate immune response generally occurs within hours of a pathogen invading, as the body's first line of defense, and complements the longer-lasting pathogen-specific immunity.
+The innate immune response generally occurs within hours of a pathogen invading, as the body's first line of defense, and complements the longer-lasting pathogen-specific immunity generated by the other components of the immune system.
+Vaccine developers have long known of the importance of triggering innate immunity.
 Typically, this is accomplished through the use of adjuvants, which are often crude mixtures that are unrelated to the vaccine product itself.
 Because it is designed to activate the innate immune response, NasoVAX may act as its own adjuvant, potentially obviating the need for an additional adjuvant component to the vaccine.
 By triggering innate immunity, NasoVAX may confer rapid protection that complements the longer-lasting protection based on antibodies and cellular immunity.